When will I get my IELTS results?

 Institutions need original copies of your Test Report Form.
 Photocopies will not be accepted.

 We can send up to ten additional copies of your TRF directly to institutions you are applying to (for instance universities, immigration officers, etc.).
-If you would like us to do this, please include the relevant addresses when you book your test.
+If you would like us to do this, please include the relevant addresses when you book your test, or before taking the test at the latest.

 Please do not forget to give the full postal address of the institution.
 Without the complete address we are not able to check whether the institution has access to the IELTS Test Report Form Verification Service that allows it to view your results after we have submitted them electronically.
 In case they do not access this service, we will send your TRF by post.